KshitijxFrl/ResuMate/README.md

 ## Feature Walkthrough 📀

-ResuMate is a pretty easy to use resume checker.
+ResuMate is a easy to use resume checker.

--> Simpllie UI user only need to upload their resume (PDF/DOC formate).
-->Automatic process will sacn the uploaded document extract the information.
+-> Simpllie UI user only need to upload their resume (PDF/DOC formate). \n ->Automatic process will sacn the uploaded document extract the information.
 ->That extract information will be provided to OpenAI's GPT-3.5-turbo model using open ai api which will genereate the review.
 -> The generate review will be dispalayed on their schreen.